Publications

 Woolley, Kaitlin, Ayelet Fishbach, and Ronghan (Michelle) Wang (2020), “Food Restriction and the Experience of Social Isolation,” Journal of Personality and Social Psychology, 119 (3), 657-71.

-- See related media→ Cornell Chronicle, Chicago Booth Review, and Psychology Today
+- See related media→ Cornell Chronicle, Chicago Booth Review, Psychology Today

 Woolley, Kaitlin and Ayelet Fishbach (2019), “Shared Plates, Shared Minds: Consuming from a Shared Plate Promotes Cooperation,” Psychological Science, 304 (4), 541-52.

-- See related media→ The Economist, Thrive Global, and NBC
+- See related media→ The Economist, NBC News, Thrive Global, The Washington Post

 Woolley, Kaitlin and Jane Risen (2018), “Closing your Eyes to Follow your Heart: Avoiding Information to Protect a Strong Intuitive Preference,” Journal of Personality and Social Psychology, 114 (2), 230-45.

-- See related media→ Character & Context, NPR, and Academic Minute
+- See related media→ Academic Minute, Character & Context, NPR

 Kruglanski, Arie W., Ayelet Fishbach, Kaitlin Woolley, Jocelyn J. Bélanger, Marina Chernikova, Erica Molinario, and Antonio Pierro (2018), “A Structural Model of Intrinsic Motivation: On the Psychology of Means-Ends Fusion,” Psychological Review, 125 (2), 165-82.